juhaku/utoipa/README.md

 println!("{}", ApiDoc::openapi().to_pretty_json().unwrap());
 ```

-This would produce api doc something similar to:
+This would produce an API doc something similar to:

 ```json
 {